Tuesday 25 April 2023, 6pm to 8pm, kindly hosted by Control Risks

 Covid brought into sharp focus the need for resilience to be a permanent priority for businesses.
 However, the required investment and resources to achieve this are often overlooked, so how can your organisation be incentivised to embrace true resilience?

-We are delighted to invite Resilience First members to our spring reception with newly appointed Chair, Rick Cudworth, on Tuesday 25 April 2023, 6pm to 8pm,
+We are delighted to invite Resilience First members to our spring reception with newly appointed Chair, Rick Cudworth, on Tuesday 25 April 2023, 6pm to 8pm, for an evening of insight and networking, kindly hosted by Jean Devlin, Partner at Control Risks, in central London.

 Through a fireside chat with Rick, moderated by our Executive Director Martyn Link, we will explore ways in which resilience can be driven in organisations across all sectors, such as: